cpontrelli/yfinance-tsr-calculator/README.txt

 7. Wait for command prompt to return (this means the program is done running)
 8. Open output.csv to see the results

-Troubleshooting
+Trouble Shooting
-1. The API will fail to pull prices for some companies.
-It will print these to the screen.
+1. yfinance API will occasionally hang for some prices.
+Will need to add a fix for this
-   Sometimes it's worth it to try re-running the script to get info for these.